 Addressing A5: Broken Access Control in WordPress

 This is a technical application vulnerability.
-This issue is caused when the necessary restrictions are not enforced on authenticated users.
+This issue occurs when the application does not enforce the necessary restrictions on authenticated users.
 Therefore when attackers exploit such vulnerabilities they can access sensitive data.

-Since this is a technical vulnerability it can only be addressed by the software developers.
+Only developers can fix this type of issue.
 To ensure your website is not vulnerable keep your WordPress core, plugins and other software you use on your website up to date.

 Addressing A6: Security Misconfiguration in WordPress Websites

 Security misconfigurations are very common in WordPress websites.
-Most WordPress websites are hacked because they are either unpatched or are using some sort of default.
+Unpatched software and exploitation of defaults are two of the most common successful attacks on WordPress websites.
 In the last few years the WordPress core team has done a lot to help users address such issues.
 For example WordPress no longer has a default admin username, which was the culprit of many WordPress hacks.

 To ensure your WordPress website does not have any security misconfigurations change all the defaults.
 This applies to WordPress, plugins and any other software & device you use.
 For example if a plugin has a default set of credentials, does not password protect sensitive data, or stores it in a default location, configure strong authentication and change default paths.
 This applies to any other software and device you use including your internet home router, which typically has default credentials.